Open-Cascade-SAS/OCCT/dox/overview/overview.md

 @ref license_lgpl_21 "GNU Lesser General Public License (LGPL) version 2.1", with additional @ref occt_lgpl_exception "exception".

 Note that LGPL imposes some obligations on the application linked with Open CASCADE Technology.
-If you wish to use OCCT in a proprietary application, please, pay special attention to address the requirements of LGPL section 6.
+If you wish to use OCCT in a proprietary application, please pay a special attention to address the requirements of LGPL section 6.
 At minimum the following should be considered:
 1. Add the notice visible to the users of your application clearly stating that Open CASCADE Technology is used in this application, and that they have rights in this regard according to LGPL.
    Such notice can be added in About dialog box (this is mandatory if this box contains copyright statements) or a similar place and/or in the documentation.